NE-/Learning_Notes/Languages/CPP/09_Functions.md

 printColor(wall);

 // Pass pointer by reference
-// Read: Reference to a pointer to an integer void ptr_passRef(int*& ptr) {
+// Read: Reference of a pointer to an integer void ptr_passRef(int*& ptr) {
   ptr = nullptr;
 }